How to Return Value in Excel If Cell Contains Text from List

 =IF(OR(ISNUMBER(FIND($E$5,B5)),ISNUMBER(FIND($E$6,B5))),B5,"")

-3. Use TEXTJOIN Formula to Return Value in Another Cell If a Cell Has a Text from a List
+Method 3 – Use TEXTJOIN to Return a Value in Another Cell If a Cell Has a Text from a List

-Here, I have fetched the cell values from the LIST column where they matched with the Product and showed them to the Matched value from List column.
+We have fetched the cell values from the LIST column where they matched with the Product and showed them as a result.

 Use the TEXTJOIN function to Return Value If Cell Contains Text from List